Aliases for CPS1 Gene

 GeneCards Summary for CPS1 Gene

-CPS1 (Carbamoyl-Phosphate Synthase 1, Mitochondrial) is a Protein Coding gene.
-Diseases associated with CPS1 include carbamoylphosphate synthetase i deficiency and pulmonary hypertension, neonatal.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include calcium ion binding and protein complex binding.
+CPS1 (Carbamoyl-Phosphate Synthase 1) is a Protein Coding gene.
+Diseases associated with CPS1 include Carbamoyl Phosphate Synthetase I Deficiency, Hyperammonemia Due To and Pulmonary Hypertension, Neonatal.
+Among its related pathways are Carbon metabolism and Arginine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is CAD.